 All service providers must welcome service animals, with a few food-related exceptions.
 Some places, such as food manufacturers, may be exempt from allowing service animals in certain areas.
 However, sometimes a customer who uses a service animal may want or need to access a location that the public can enter but where service animals are not legally permitted.
 In these instances, service providers must offer alternative accommodations so that the customer can access the service usually offered in that location.
 Providers may serve the customer in a location open to the animal.
 Alternatively, providers may serve the customer in the location where the animal is not allowed.
 In this situation, the animal may rest in a different area while a staff member performs the animal’s usual tasks.

-Service providers must follow the above service animal laws.
-Otherwise, they are obstructing the law and penalties may occur.
-By welcoming service animals, providers are also showing their commitment to serving all customers.
+Service providers who follow the above service animal laws are also showing their commitment to serving all customers.